Duxford Aerodrome: Second World War

 The air defence of the United Kingdom by RAF Fighter Command was divided into areas, known as groups.
 RAF Duxford was the southern most station in the area covered by 12 Group under the command of Air Vice-Marshall Trafford Leigh-Mallory.
 The group was responsible for the defence of the Midlands, East Anglia and some of northern England.

 By June 1940 Belgium, the Netherlands and France were under German control and the invasion of Britain was their next objective (Operation Sea Lion).
 Duxford was placed in a high state of readiness, and to create space for additional units at Duxford, 19 Squadron moved to nearby RAF Fowlmere.

 The dominance of the skies over Britain would be crucial to keeping German forces out of the country, this became known as The Battle of Britain.
-Hurricanes first arrived at Duxford in July with the formation of 310 Squadron, which consisted of Czechoslovakian pilots who had escaped from France.
+Hurricanes first arrived at Duxford in July with the formation of 310 Squadron, which consisted of Czechoslovak pilots who had escaped from France.

 On 9 September the Duxford squadrons successfully intercepted and turned back a large force of German bombers before they reached their target.
-This proved Duxford's importance, (but see the article on the Big Wing), so two more squadrons were added, No. 302 (Polish) Squadron RAF with Hurricanes, and the Spitfires of No. 611 Auxiliary Squadron which had mobilised at Duxford a year before.
+This proved Duxford's importance (see the article on Big Wing for more detail), so two more squadrons were added, No. 302 (Polish) Squadron RAF with Hurricanes, and the Spitfires of No. 611 Auxiliary Squadron which had mobilised at Duxford a year before.

 On average sixty Spitfires and Hurricanes were dispersed around Duxford and RAF Fowlmere every day.
 On 15 September 1940 they twice took to the air to repulse Luftwaffe aircraft intent on bombing London.
 RAF Fighter Command was victorious, the threat of invasion passed and Duxford's squadrons had played a critical role.
 This became known as 'Battle of Britain Day'.

 In recognition of the efforts, achievements and sacrifices made by the squadrons and airmen during the Battle of Britain, the "gate guard" aircraft on display at the entrance gate to IWM Duxford is a Hawker Hurricane II, squadron code WX-E of No.302 (Polish) Squadron, Serial No. P2954, flown by Flight Lieutenant Tadeusz Paweł Chłopik, RAF (Polish Air Force).